Digital economy and technology

 Metadata

 The availability of e-commerce value statistics remains limited, especially for developing economies.
-These analyses are based on e-commerce sales figures published by the national statistics offices (or other competent agencies) of 36 developed and developing economies including the United States, China, and most European economies - which comprise the largest e-commerce markets.
+These analyses are based on e-commerce sales figures published by national statistical offices or other competent agencies of 36 developed and developing economies, including the United States of America, China, and most European economies, which are known to comprise large e-commerce markets.
 The economies covered account for two thirds of global GDP.
-Missing periods for individual economies are estimated using linear interpolation / extrapolation based on growth rates observed across economies.
+For the derivation of trends over time, missing values for specific periods for individual economies are estimated using linear interpolation and extrapolation based on growth rates observed across economies.

-As the underlying value figures are expressed in current prices, the growth trends observed will also be affected by rising / falling prices for the goods and services sold via e-commerce.
+As the underlying value figures are expressed in current prices, the trends in real e-commerce sales values are affected by changes in the prices of the goods and services sold via e-commerce.

 A key outcome of this definition is that e-commerce does not include orders placed via manually typed messages sent through email or messaging apps, orders placed through voice or video calls, or placement through any other "general purpose" method not "specifically designed for the purpose of receiving or placing of orders".

 However, in operationalizing the definition, some economies include orders placed through manually typed messages.
-There are also variations in the economic activities and firm sizes covered, and in the valuation of e-commerce sales (notably some economies include sales taxes such as VAT in the value reported).
+There are also variations in the economic activities and firm sizes covered, and in the valuation of e-commerce sales.
+Notably, some economies include sales taxes such as the value added tax in the value reported.

-Full metadata are available in our Data Centre for:
+Full metadata are available in the Data Centre for: